London Savings Bank: London Savings Bank

 The two banks were similar in size.
 The 1935 Trustee Savings Year Book gave London as number 16 by size with 31,000 active accounts, 13 branches and £4.2 million funds.
 The Finsbury and City of London Savings Bank was number 21 by size with 20,000 active accounts.
 8 branches and £3.0 million funds.
 At the time of the merger, funds were given as £20 million and in 1944 the enlarged bank ranked number 8 in the country, well behind northern and Scottish savings banks.

-In 1951, a new head office was opened for the enlarged Bank in Cannon Street.
+In 1951, a new head office was opened for the enlarged bank on the corner of Cannon Street and Queen Street.
 In 1971, the London Savings Bank merged with the South Eastern Trustees Savings Bank, to form the London and South Eastern Savings Bank.
 The new bank had 123 offices and funds exceeding £250 million.
 Following the Trustee Savings Bank Act of 1975 which encouraged further consolidation, the London and South Eastern Savings Bank became part of the TSB of South East.